vitorbeltrao/Medical_Insurance_Forecast/README.md

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interestested in using insurance dataset to predict the medical insurance.
-Also, my other motivation was to show you an end-to-end project.
+Also, my other motivation was to show you an end-to-end Data Science project.

 Soon, I will be putting here a file with the deployment of this model!